cflamant/neural-stack/README.md

 ![consistency plots](neural-stack/plots/nsconsistency.png)

-In the identical runs (with different starting configurations of the randomized weights) 2 of 6 runs did not use the stack correctly.
-That said, the success rate of 4/6 is quite good, since in those cases we see that it achieves perfect accuracy.
+In these identical runs (with different starting configurations of the randomized weights), 2 of 6 runs did not use the stack correctly.
+That said, the success rate of 4/6 is quite good, since in those cases we see that the network achieves perfect accuracy.

 ## Additional Notes